 7. San Sebastian

 Spain’s Basque Country is one of the best dining destinations in the world, with 40 Michelin-starred restaurants over only 21 ooo square km.
-The city of San Sebastian is an absolute gem of the Basque country and one of my favorite places to go in Spain.
+The city of San Sebastian is an absolute gem of the Basque country, one of the tops Spanish landmarks, and one of my favorite places to go on the Iberian Peninsula.

 So, the foodie obsession in San Sebastian mainly rolls around its famous pintxos, diverse mini-bites all laid out in front of you.
 However, besides its unique and diverse food arena, San Sebastian is unapologetically beautiful.